oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

-# Lab 2 - Installation and Patching
+# Lab 2: Installation and Patching

 ## Introduction

 In this lab exercise you will install Oracle Database 19.19.0 into a separate home and patch it fully unattended in one single operation.
 Out-of-place patching is the preferred method, not only for the Database home but also for the Grid Infrastructure Home.

-**This is the list of software and patches you are going to install now:**
+Estimated Time: 15 minutes

+### Objectives

 * 19.3.0 base release
 * New opatch version
 * 19.19.0 Release Update